ayshajamjam/trigram-model-nlp/README.md

 # Essay Classification with n-Gram Model Natural Language Processing

 ## About This Project
 In this project, we had to build a trigram language model in Python.
+We used supervised learning to train the model on brown_train.txt and used brown_test.txt to test the model.

+## Run

+python3 trigram_model.py brown_train.txt brown_train.txt
+python3 trigram_model.py brown_train.txt brown_test.txt

 ## Part 1 - extracting n-grams from a sentence
 Complete the function get_ngrams, which takes a list of strings and an integer n as input, and returns padded n-grams over the list of strings.
 The result should be a list of Python tuples.